-In the U.S., these include various federal, state, and local statutes, rules, and regulations relating to privacy and data security.
-The Federal Trade Commission ("FTC") has authority under Section 5 of the FTC Act to regulate unfair, deceptive, or abusive acts or practices, and has used this authority to initiate enforcement actions against companies that implement inadequate controls around privacy and information security in violation of their externally facing policies.
-The U.S. federal government has also enacted statutes to address privacy and information security issues impacting particular industries or activities, including the following laws and regulations: the Electronic Communications Privacy Act, the Computer Fraud and Abuse Act, the Health Insurance Portability and Accountability Act, the Health Information Technology for Economic and Clinical Health Act, the Telephone Consumer Protection Act, the CAN-SPAM Act, and other laws and regulations.
-In addition, state legislatures have enacted statutes to address privacy and information security issues, including the California Consumer Privacy Act of 2018, or the CCPA, and similar state laws such as Virginia's Consumer Data Protection Act and the Colorado Privacy Act.
-For example, the CCPA establishes a privacy framework applicable to for-profit entities that are doing business in California, including an expansive definition of personal information and data privacy rights for California residents.
-The CCPA, among other things, authorizes the imposition of potentially severe statutory damages and created a private right of action for data security breaches.
-The CCPA also requires businesses subject to the law to provide new disclosures to California residents and to provide them with expanded rights with respect to their personal information, including the right to opt- out of the sale of such information.
-Although there are limited exemptions for clinical trial and other research-related data under the CCPA, the CCPA and other similar laws could impact our business depending on how the CCPA will be interpreted by the new California Privacy Protection Agency.
+In the US, these obligations include various federal, state, and local statutes, rules, and regulations relating to privacy and data security.
+The Federal Trade Commission (FTC) has authority under Section 5 of the FTC Act to regulate unfair or deceptive or practices, and has used this authority to initiate enforcement actions against companies that implement inadequate controls around privacy and information security in violation of their externally facing policies.
+The US federal government has also enacted statutes to address privacy and information security issues impacting particular industries or activities, including the following laws and regulations: the Electronic Communications Privacy Act, the Computer Fraud and Abuse Act, the Health Insurance Portability and Accountability Act, the Health Information Technology for Economic and Clinical Health Act, the Telephone Consumer Protection Act, the CAN-SPAM Act, and other laws and regulations.
+In addition, state legislatures have enacted statutes to address privacy and information security issues, including the California Consumer Privacy Act of 2018(the CCPA), and similar state laws such as Virginia's Consumer Data Protection Act and the Colorado Privacy Act.
+For example, the CCPA establishes a privacy framework applicable to for-profit entities that are doing business in California, including an expansive definition of personal information and data privacy rights for California residents, and authorizes potentially severe statutory damages and creates a private right of action for certain data security breaches.
+The CCPA also requires businesses subject to the law to provide new disclosures to California residents and to provide them with expanded rights with respect to their personal information, including the right to opt out of the sale of such information.
+Although there are limited exemptions for clinical trial and other research-related data under the CCPA, the CCPA and other similar laws could impact our business depending on how it will be interpreted by the new California Privacy Protection Agency.
 As we expand our operations, the CCPA may increase our compliance costs and potential liability.
-In addition, in November 2020, California voters approved the California Privacy Rights Act of 2020, or CPRA, that goes into effect on January 1, 2023.
-The CPRA will, among other things, give California residents the ability to limit the use of their sensitive information, opt- out of certain types of profiling and automated processing activities, provide for penalties for CPRA violations concerning California residents under the age of 16, and establish a new California Privacy Protection Agency to implement and enforce the law.
-Additionally, Colorado and Virginia both signed privacy legislation earlier this year, each of which go into effect in 2023, and multiple other states as well as the federal government are considering enacting similar legislation.
+In addition, California voters approved the California Privacy Rights Act of 2020 (CPRA), which goes into effect on January 1, 2023.
+The CPRA will, among other things, give California residents the ability to limit the use of their sensitive information, opt out of certain types of profiling and automated processing activities, provide for penalties for CPRA violations concerning California residents under the age of 16, and establish a new California Privacy Protection Agency to implement and enforce the law.
+Additionally, Colorado and Virginia both signed privacy legislation, each of which go into effect in 2023, and multiple other states and the federal government are considering enacting similar legislation.
 Many states also have in place data security laws requiring companies to maintain certain safeguards with respect to the processing of personal information, and all states require companies to notify individuals or government regulators in the event of a data breach impacting such information.
 New privacy laws add additional complexity, requirements, restrictions and potential legal risk.
 Accordingly, compliance programs may require additional investment in resources, and could impact availability of previously useful data.